BatterySmooth/TimberLogicalBuilder/README.md

 ### Structures

-For the sake of this document, we will refer to a group of logical components as a Structure.
+For the sake of this section of the document, we will refer to a group of logical nodes (relays, memory cells, etc) as a component.

-The builder does not contain any structures out-of-the-box, but has been built with this in mind.
-You can create structures easily with custom functions, allowing for reusable parts to be defined.
+The builder does not contain any components out-of-the-box, but has been built with this in mind.
+You can create components easily with custom functions, allowing for reusable parts to be defined.
 This makes it easy for you to drop in a multiplexer or memory bank.

-Using the indicator grid above as an example, we can create a structure for it like so:
+Using the indicator grid above as an example, we can create a component for it like so:

 ```csharp
 private static void BuildIndicatorGrid(LogicBuilder builder, Vector3Int anchor, ISignalSource input)